google/triage-party/README.md

 Triage Party can be configured to accept any triage workflow you can imagine.
 Here are some tips:

-* Use the blue `box with arrow` icon to open issues/pull requests into a new tab
+* Use the blue `box-with-arrow` icon to open issues/pull requests into a new tab
-  * The first time you click this, your browser will block pop-ups!
+  * If nothing happens when clicked, your browser may be blocking pop-ups
-  * The notification to allow-popups may be hidden in the URL bar.
+  * The notification to allow-popups for Triage Party may be hidden in the URL bar.
 * Rules work best when there is a documented resolution to remove it from the list
 * Pages work best if the process is defined so that the page is empty when triage is complete
 * If an non-actionable issue is shown as part of a daily or weekly triage, step back to tune your rules and/or define an appropriate resolution.